The Elusive Samurai: Reception

-By May 2022, the manga had over 1 million copies in circulation; over 1.5 million copies in circulation by April 2023; over 2 million copies in circulation by March 2024; and over 3 million copies in circulation by July 2024.
+By May 2022, the manga had over 1 million copies in circulation; over 1.5 million copies in circulation by April 2023; over 2 million copies in circulation by March 2024; over 3 million copies in circulation by July 2024; and over 6 million copies in circulation by July 2026.

 In June 2021, The Elusive Samurai was nominated for the seventh Next Manga Award in the Best Printed Manga category and placed sixth out of 50 nominees.
 The series ranked eighth on the Nationwide Bookstore Employees' Recommended Comics of 2022.
 Along with Frieren: Beyond Journey's End, Sūji de Asobo, and Trillion Game, The Elusive Samurai won the 69th Shogakukan Manga Award in 2024.
-(Note: Since 2023 the nominees are not divided into categories.)
+(Note: Since 2023, the nominees are not divided into categories.)

 Anthony Gramuglia of Comic Book Resources wrote that the series has become one of the "highlights of [Weekly] Shōnen Jumps newer titles", adding that "[it] is not only surprisingly emotional but also surprisingly intense, starting with all cylinders at full-throttle and never letting up".

-At the 9th Crunchyroll Anime Awards in 2025, Hōjō Tokiyuki was nominated for "Must Protect At All Costs" Character while the ending theme, "Kamakura Style" by Botchi Boromaru, was one of the nominees for Best Ending Sequence.
+At the 9th Crunchyroll Anime Awards in 2025, Hōjō Tokiyuki was nominated for "Must Protect at All Costs" Character while the ending theme, "Kamakura Style" by Botchi Boromaru, was one of the nominees for Best Ending Sequence.